Equivariant Morse theory on Vietoris-Rips complexes & universal spaces for proper actions: Equivariant discrete Morse theory

 \begin{definition}[affine $G$-CW complexes] An \emph{affine $G$-CW complex} is a $G$-CW complex~$Y$ with a chosen CW structure satisfying the following conditions: \begin{enumerate}[label=(\arabic*), start=0] \item $Y$ is a regular CW complex, i.e., characteristic maps are homeomorphisms. \item Each (closed) cell~$e$ of~$Y$ has a chosen characteristic map $\MOR{\chi_e}{C_e}{e}$ with $C_e$ a convex polyhedron in some euclidean space~$\R^{n_e}$.
 An \emph{admissible} characteristic map for~$e$ is any composite $C\TO[\alpha] C_e\TO[\chi_e] e$, where $C$ is a convex polyhedron in some~$\R^{m}$ and $\alpha$ is an affine homeomorphism, i.e., a homeomorphism $C\TO C_e$ induced by restricting an affine map~$\R^{m}\TO \R^{n_e}$. \item For each cell~$e$, the restriction of~$\chi_e$ to any face of~$C_e$ is an admissible characteristic map for some face~$e'$ of~$e$. \item For each cell~$e$ and each~$g\in G$, $g\circ\chi_e$ is an admissible characteristic map for~$g\cdot e$. \end{enumerate} \end{definition}

 A remark is in order about the regularity assumption in our definition of affine CW complexes.
-Regularity is not assumed in~\cite{bestvina97}, but it is assumed in~\cite{bestvina08}, which is a survey of \cite{bestvina97}.
-In what follows regularity is not inherently necessary, but it is convenient, and in practice every application of which we are aware involves regular CW complexes, such as simplicial or cubical complexes.
+Regularity is not assumed in~\cite{bestvina97}, but it is assumed in the survey~\cite{bestvina08}.
+In what follows regularity is not inherently necessary, but it is convenient, and in practice every concrete application of which we are aware (including the main one in~\cite{bestvina97}) involves regular CW complexes, such as simplicial or cubical complexes.
 So, for us the slight loss of generality is balanced out by the comparative ease afforded by assuming regularity.
 Also, condition~(2) above imposes some amount of regularity anyway, as does the existence of a $G$-Morse function (see next definition); for example, an affine $G$-CW complex with a $G$-Morse function necessarily has regular 1-skeleton.
+In any case, one can always assume regularity by passing to a subdivision, which would usually carry an induced $G$-Morse function.